iceablemedia/boldr-lite/readme.txt

 * Spanish (es_ES) translation: por Chema Masip Diaz – http://www.pedaleapormadrid.es/ – chmadi@gmail.com
 * Brazilian Portuguese (pt_BR) translation: Thanks to Rafael de Oliveira Stephano - http://rstephano.com.br - rafael@rstephano.com.br
 * Polish (pl_PL) translation: Thanks to nitr0 - dreambyte.pl
+* Italian (it_IT) translation: Thanks to Manuel Valentino - brisma@gmail.com - http://www.brisma.it/

 Translating this theme into you own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
 It contains about 40 strings only.
 If you don't have a .po file editor yet, you can download Poedit from http://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.